-J June 30, 2022
+Septemb September 30, 2022

-(\$ in millions) Gradual a) Instantaneous
+(\$ in millions) Gradual (a) Instantaneous

 Change in interest rates

-+200 basis points \$ 43 \$ (162)
++200 basis points \$ (17) \$ (208)

-+100 basis points 26 (79)
++100 basis points (3) (99)

--25 basis points (b) (5) 26
+-100 basis points (b) 7 95

-(a) Gradual changes in interest rates are recognized over 12 months.

-(b) Our models currently assume rates do not go below zero.
+- (a) Gradual changes in interest rates are recognized over 12 months. - (b) Our models currently assume rates do not go below zero.

-The implied forward rate curve was higher and flatter in 2022 as market expectations for short-term interest rates have increased more than long-term rates.
+In 2022 the implied forward rate curve has increased, flattened, and inverted as market expectations for short-term interest rates have increased more than long-term rates.
 The impact of this change is reflected in our baseline net financing revenue projections.
-As of June 30, 2022, we expect upward interest rate shock scenarios to have a moderate impact to the baseline forecast as the repricing of our asset base, combined with the benefit of our pay fixed swap position, is expected to partially offset slower prepayments and assumed repricing of our liabilities, primarily deposits.
+As of September 30, 2022, we remain liability sensitive to a parallel move in interest rates, as the assumed repricing of our assets and pay-fixed swap position is more than offset by assumed repricing of our liabilities.